 Wheatgrass provides relief from colon ulcers.
 One study showed that wheatgrass was significantly efficient at reducing disease activity and rectal bleeding.
 To top it off, there were no side effects.
 Test subjects with ulcerative colitis were given 100 cc of wheat grass juice every day for a month.
 These participants felt much better than the control group.
 Researchers recommend it as a good supplemental or even single treatment for the condition.7

-4. Can Increase Blood
+4. Can Increase Hemoglobin Levels

 Under a microscope, chlorophyll is structurally similar to hemoglobin.
 This similarity between the two may explain why chlorophyll is used as a blood substitute in conditions like chronic anemia, thalassemia, and other blood disorders.
 Perhaps, this is also why it is called green blood.